 Option to Extend.

-Notwithstanding Section 3.1, Seller grants to Boeing one or more options to extend the period of performance of one or more Products.
-Boeing may exercise each Extension Option as set forth in Table 1 of Attachment 1 of this BSCA.
-Boeing may exercise each Option by providing Written Notice to Seller no less than ninety (90) calendar days before the expiration of the then-current period of performance for the applicable Product.
+Notwithstanding Section 3.1, Seller hereby grants to Boeing one or more mutually agreed to options to extend the period of performance of one or more Products (Extension Option), as set forth in Table 1 of Attachment 1 of this BSCA.
+Boeing, at its sole discretion, may exercise each Extension Option by providing Written Notice to Seller no less than ninety (90) calendar days before the expiration of the then-current period of performance for the applicable Product.

 The prices for Products delivered during the period of performance of the Extension Option will be the same as the last price listed for the original period of performance in Table 1 of Attachment 1 of this BSCA for the Product.

-Boeing will consider Seller’s performance when determining whether to exercise an option, though any decision by Boeing to exercise an option is in Boeing’s absolute discretion.
-The assessment of Seller’s performance will be based on factors including delivery, quality, and continuing cost reduction performance.]

 Product Prices and Taxes.

 The Product prices listed in Attachment 1 include all packaging, packaging materials, and handling to prepare for shipment, unless otherwise stated in this BSCA.